-- Overlooked Tax Deductions for the Self-Employed
+Vehicle Expense Tax Deductions for the Self-Employed

 You can deduct other travel-related expenses as well if you incur them during the course of doing business.
 If you have to pay for parking anywhere other than your place of business, it's deductible.
 You can also include tolls you pay, and a percentage of the interest on your auto loan if you financed the vehicle.
 The exact percentage depends on the ratio between your personal miles and your business miles.

-The IRS offers two options for deducting vehicle-related expenses, and you must make a choice between them in your first year of owning the vehicle.
-Instead of claiming 55.5 cents per mile, you can opt for the actual expense method instead.
+The IRS offers two options for deducting vehicle-related expenses, and you generally must make a choice between them in your first year of owning the vehicle.
+Instead of claiming the standard rate per mile, you can opt for the actual expense method instead.
 This method allows you to depreciate the value of your car over a set period of time.
 You can also include your expenses for fuel, maintenance and repairs, and insurance.

 The actual expense method is based on what it actually costs you to operate your vehicle for business purposes each year, so if your car is a gas guzzler and requires a lot of expensive maintenance, this method might save you more at tax time.